lancey1/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

 ### Features
--Shorten Long cumbersome URLs to a short 6 character URL -Save short URLs in user profiles for easy access and redirection -Edit or delete short URLs for reusabilty
+- Shorten Long cumbersome URLs to a short 6 character URL.
+- Save short URLs in user profiles for easy access and redirection.
+- Edit or delete short URLs for reusabilty.

 ## Final Product